 Recent Accounting Pronouncements

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which focuses on the rate reconciliation and income taxes paid.
 ASU No. 2023-09 requires a public business entity to disclose, on an annual basis, a tabular rate reconciliation using both percentages and currency amounts, broken out into specified categories with certain reconciling items further broken out by nature and jurisdiction to the extent those items exceed a specified threshold.
 In addition, all entities are required to disclose income taxes paid, net of refunds received disaggregated by federal, state/local, and foreign and by jurisdiction if the amount is at least 5% of total income tax payments, net of refunds received.
 For public business entities, the new standard is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
 An entity may apply the amendments in this ASU prospectively by providing the revised disclosures for the period ending December 31, 2025 and continue to provide the pre-ASU disclosures for the prior periods, or may apply the amendments retrospectively by providing the revised disclosures for all period presented.
-The Company is assessing the potential impact of adopting the ASU on its financial statements.
+The Company adopted the new standard as of January 1, 2025 and has applied this standard prospectively in the financial statements.
+The adoption of this standard did not have a material impact on the Company’s consolidated financial statements.

 In November 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which is intended to improve the disclosures of expenses by providing more detailed information about the types of expenses in commonly presented expense captions.
 The standard is effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted.
 The standard can be applied either prospectively or retrospectively.
 The Company is currently evaluating the impact of the standard on the presentation of its consolidated financial statements and related disclosures.